-To get the fastest measurement speed the a TRIG:COUNT must be set to return multiple measurements for each FETCh command.
+To get the fastest measurement speed the a TRIG: COUNT must be set to return multiple measurements for each FETCh command.
 For average only measurements a count of 4 is required, however, 10 is recommended.
-In normal mode (peak measurements) a count of 50 is required to attain 1000 readings per second.

 Fast Mode

 In the highest speed setting, the limiting factor tends to be the speed of the controller being used to retrieve results from the power meter, and to a certain extent, the volume of remote traffic.
 The latter can be reduced using the FORMat REAL command to return results in binary format.
 The former is a combination of two factors: